lukablagoje/interspecies-machine-learning/README.md

 Due to potential problems of obtaining human neuronal data, can animal training be used for the purpose of training the classifiers of human neurons?

 # Project overview
+1. Introduction, Data Cleaning
+2. Data Exploration and PCA
+3. Assesing validity of classes with clustering
+4. Training classifiers on animal data
+5. Evaluating the performance of classifiers on human data
 # Files
 If you are interested in the overall idea:
 - There is a pdf presentation that explains the overall ideas